 The Company determines whether it is the primary beneficiary of a VIE upon its initial involvement with the VIE and the Company reassesses whether it is the primary beneficiary of a VIE on an ongoing basis.
 The Company's determination of whether it is the primary beneficiary of a VIE is based upon the facts and circumstances for each VIE and requires judgment.
 The Company's considerations in determining the VIE's most significant activities and whether it has power to direct those activities include, but are not limited to, the VIE's purpose and design and the risks passed through to investors, the voting interests of the VIE, management, service and/or other agreements of the VIE, involvement in the VIE's initial design and the existence of explicit or implicit financial guarantees.
-In situations where the Company has determined that the power over the VIE's significant activities is shared, the Company assesses whether it is the party with the power over the most significant activities.
-If the Company is the party with the power over the most significant activities or it determines that decisions require consent of each sharing party, the Company does not meet the "power" criteria of the primary beneficiary.
+In situations where the Company has determined that the power over the VIE's significant activities.
+If the Company is the party with the power over the most significant activities.
+If the primary beneficiary.
+If the Company does not have the power over the most significant activities or it determines that decisions require consent of each sharing party, the Company does not meet the "power" criteria of the primary beneficiary.